Ayurveda Diet and Nutrition

 30 Mar 2023 HYN Himalayan Yoga Academy

 Ayurveda, having origin in the Vedas, focuses a lot of accent on a diet (Aahara) and food (anna), and it holds that a balanced diet nourishes the body, mind, and soul.
-Ayurveda does not categorize food as good or bad; rather, it places prominence on a number of factors that affect it, including its biological characteristics, place of origin, environmental factors, seasons, preparation, and freshness.
-It also offers a logical justification for how to balance food in accordance with a person’s dosha and physical requirements.
-Scriptures state that there is no letter that cannot be a mantra, and no root can be a medicine.
+Ayurveda does not categorize food as good or bad; rather, it places prominence on several factors that affect it, including its biological characteristics, place of origin, environmental factors, seasons, preparation, and freshness.
+It also offers a logical justification for how to balance food by a person’s dosha and physical requirements.
+Scriptures state that no letter cannot be a mantra, and no root can be a medicine.
 Every man is useful in some way.

 Science, philosophy, and spirituality, according to the 6000-year-old Ayurvedic medical system, are all crucial aspects of living a healthy life.
 Ayurveda is recognized as a complete medical system as well as a way of life.
 The individual is inseparable from his or her environment and a “microcosm” within the “macrocosm.”